CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

       else-statements ]
 END CASE;
 ```
-The search-expression is an expression that will evaluate with the expression in each WHEN branch using equality operand ( =).
-If a match found found, the when-statements in the corresponding WHEN branch are executed.
+The search-expression is an expression that will be evaluated against the expression in each `WHEN` branch using equality operand (`=`).
+If a match is found, the `when-statements` in the corresponding `WHEN` branch are executed.
 The subsequent expressions underneath will not be evaluated.

 Example: